 Locating a Grave site

 To locate the grave site of a friend or relative at Doyle Veterans Cemetery call (609) 738-2400 or visit the Administration Office or the Public Information Center.
-The office is open Monday through Friday except State Holidays between the hours of 8:00 a.m. to 4:00 p.m.
+The office is open Monday through Friday except State Holidays between the hours of 8:00 a.m. to 3:00 p.m.
 There is also an electronic grave locator and a locator book near the public restrooms in the Public Information Building.

-Additionally, you can visit the Nationwide Gravesite Locator, maintained by the federal department of Veterans Affairs.
+You can also visit the Nationwide Gravesite Locator, maintained by the federal department of Veterans Affairs.
 Here you search for burial locations of veterans and their family members in VA National Cemeteries, state veteran's cemeteries, various other military and Department of Interior cemeteries, and for veterans buried in private cemeteries when the grave is marked with a government grave marker.

 Grave site Maintenance